DORIAN GRAY

 Overall: MEH

 Italian director Massimo Dallamano, (who penned a number of giallos before and after this), also co-wrote what would be the eighth The Picture of Dorian Gray movie, here titled simply Dorian Gray, (or not so simply, also The Sins of Dorian Gray and A God Called Dorian translated in different markets).
-The film is a textbook example of late 60s, early 70s mod cinema in which filmmakers became far more daring with what was allowed to be depicted due to the sexual revolution being in full swing, where more explicit subject matter in general was given liberal sway over the medium.
-In this regard, the movie is inescapably dated with the setting being switched to then present day, swinging London.
-Even as Gray ages however many decades he does, everyone is still dressed as if the 70s just started.
+The film is a textbook example of late 60s, early 70s mod cinema in which filmmakers became daring with what was allowed to be depicted due to the sexual revolution being in full swing, where more explicit subject matter in general was given liberal sway over the medium.
+In this regard, the movie is inescapably dated, with the setting being switched to then present day swinging London.
+Even as Gray ages however many decades he does, everyone is still dressed as if the 1970s just started.
 Austrian actor Helmut Berger looks plenty the part, but he is too despicable in the title role, lacking the cold, unemotional charm of say Hurd Hatfield in the novel's best cinematic adaptation from 1945.
-It fits the more decadent aspects of Oscar Wilde's original story and obviously goes much further in sexual debauchery than any previous version, but this does not necessarily make it that enjoyable.
+It fits the more decadent aspects of Oscar Wilde's original story and obviously goes further in sexual debauchery than any previous version, but this fails to make it enjoyable.

 THE NIGHT DIGGER